-- Employees must have been hired prior to January 1, 2021 and have completed their probationary period prior to July 1, 2021.
+- Employees must have been hired prior to January 1, 2022, and have completed their probation period prior to July 1, 2022.

-Non-probationary employees who have not received a 2020 performance evaluation by their manager by June 1, 2021 will not be prohibited from receiving the one-and-a-half percent (1.5%) MSU increase.
+- Non-probationary employees who have not received a 2021 performance evaluation by their manager by April 1, 2022 will not be prohibited from receiving the four percent (4%) MSU increase.

-Non-probationary employees who have received a "Not Successful" rating listed on either of the overall categories for job responsibilities or goals may have the opportunity to raise their overall ratings.
-Any employees whose ratings have improved by September 10, 2021 will be provided with an updated performance evaluation and must be centrally recorded by September 24, 2021.
-If so, such increases will be effective October 9, 2021 and will be processed beginning with the October 9, 2021 pay period.
+- Non-probationary employees who have received a "Not Successful" rating listed on either of the overall categories for job responsibilities or goals may have the opportunity to raise their overall ratings.
+Any employees whose ratings have improved by September 9, 2022, will be provided with an updated performance evaluation, and must be centrally recorded by September 23, 2022.
+If so the increase will be processed effective the payroll period beginning October 08, 2022.

 Increases above 4%